kmsheng/Front-end-Developer-Interview-Questions/src/answers/Answers-To-JavaScript-Questions/16-Explain-hoisting.md

 ```

 <br>
-Named function has higher hoisting priority than variables.
+Named functions have higher hoisting priority than variables.

 ```js
 console.log(a);    // function() {}